akhil-naidu/next-cms/apps/docs/docs/intro.md

 ## Motivation Behind NextCMS

 Traditional CMS architecture was once the standard for web development, but today companies are looking for the increased flexibility and scalability provided by headless content management systems.
-Learn the differences between traditional CMSes, headless CMSes, and the next generation of content management tools — API-first composable content platforms.
+Learning from the disadvantages from traditional CMSes, and headless CMSes, we are creating this next generation content management tools — API-first composable content platforms.

 ## What does it mean to be a Composable Content Platform